chaitanyavaranasi/sc-skohackathon-team5/README.md

 MongoDB Atlas, Atlas Search (Ukraninan language analyzer), Realm, Aggregation Framework

 The application has two interfaces (pages).
-One page is a data entry form where those who have goods, services, etc. to offer others can post what they have and where they are located.
+One page is a data entry form where those who have goods, services, etc. (items) to offer others can post what they have and where they are located.
 The geolocation of the poster is automatically captured and becomes part of the document.
 The creation date is also timestamped and stored in the document.
 A map is provided showing the location of both the requester and provider.
-A communcation method between provider and requester (email, WhatsApp, SMS, etc.) is also captured and included.
+A communcation method between provider and requester (email, WhatsApp, SMS, etc.) is also captured and included to faciliate pickup of the requested (claimed) items.

 Future versions of the application would include directions overlaid on the map; the ability to offer other services (transportation, known safe evacuation corridors, search and rescue assitance, etc.)